How to build new coping skills

 How working with a therapist can help

-If your coping mechanisms are making life more difficult for you, it can be challenging, distressing, and sometimes even dangerous to let go of them on your own, especially if you are using them to cope with things like traumatic events or mental health issues.
-Professionals who are trained in evidence-based therapies like Cognitive behavioural therapy (CBT) can introduce you to alternative coping mechanisms that are suited to your unique situation.
-They can also support you to replace your existing coping mechanisms with these new alternatives gradually, in safe and structured ways.
+If your coping mechanisms are making life more difficult for you, it can be challenging, distressing, and sometimes even dangerous to let go of them on your own, especially if you are using them to cope with traumatic events or mental health issues.
+Professionals who are trained in evidence-based therapies like Cognitive behavioural therapy (CBT) can introduce you to alternative coping mechanisms that are appropriate for your unique situation.
+They can also support you to replace your existing coping mechanisms with new alternatives gradually, in safe and structured ways.

 Feeling overwhelmed and want to talk to someone?